 1984: J. Luis Zabala began managing the vineyard, eventually quadrupling the number of vines and adding four more varietals.

 2010: Zabala Vineyards now cultivates over 1,000 acres of grapes and continues to grow.

 Zabala Vineyards actively supports the following organizations:

-Central Coast Vineyard Team (CCVT) - Promoting Sustainable Vineyard Practices along California’s Central Coast.
-Zabala Vineyards has also hosted research on the Biological Farming Project and The Clean Water Project with CCVT. www.vineyardteam.org
+Central Coast Vineyard Team (CCVT) – The Vineyard Team promotes sustainable vineyard practices along California’s Central Coast.
+Zabala Vineyards has also hosted research on the Biological Farming Project and The Clean Water Project with CCVT. vineyardteam.org